Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC9460079/

-• Population: 24 clinical trials (athletes/active adults).
+• Population: 24 clinical trials in athletes and active adults.

-• Intervention: LLLT/PBM applied pre- or post-exercise (various wavelengths 630–904 nm).
+• Intervention: LLLT/PBM before or after training, wavelengths 630–904 nm.

-2. Tomazoni SS, et al. Infrared Low-Level Laser Therapy (PBM) applied before running test.
+2. Tomazoni SS, et al. Infrared Low-Level Laser Therapy applied before running test.
 Lasers Med Sci.
 2019.

 https://pmc.ncbi.nlm.nih.gov/articles/PMC6885272/

-• Population: Healthy active adults.
+• Population: Healthy, active adults.

-• Type: Randomized clinical trial.
+• Study type: Randomized clinical trial.

 3. Rossato M, et al. Dose-response effect of photobiomodulation on exercise performance.
 Lasers Surg Med.
 2020.